Top Attractions To See On Your Next Weekend Break In Gibraltar

 VISIT EUROPA POINT

 This famed local lighthouse is situated in the southernmost point of Gibraltar, at the gateway between the Mediterranean and the Atlantic.
-In 1894, the lighthouse became the General Lighthouse authority for Gibraltar, but Europa Point first installed a fixed light at this spot in the 1800s, and the lighthouse in its current state has been there since the 1950s.
+In 1894, the lighthouse became the General Lighthouse Authority for Gibraltar, but Europa Point first installed a fixed light at this spot in the 1800s, and the lighthouse in its current state has been there since the 1950s.
 An ideal space for enjoying some local photography during Gibraltar breaks.

 ENJOY A LOCAL BEACH

 Depending on the time of year you visit, you might feel like indulging in a spot of sunbathing by visiting a local beach.
-Gibraltar has some stunning beaches, all within reach of the O Callaghan Gibraltar, from the sandy shores of Eastern Beach and Catalan Bay to the rockier terrain of Camp Bay.
+Gibraltar has some stunning beaches, all within reach of the Eliott Hotel Gibraltar, from the sandy shores of Eastern Beach and Catalan Bay to the rockier terrain of Camp Bay.
 Due to Gibraltar’s pleasant climate, these areas are accessible any time – but would make particularly fun mini-break destinations during the summer months.

 SEE A MOORISH CASTLE

-This 11th century castle complex is what remains of a once far-larger structure which stretched over a vast chunk of Gibraltar.
+This 11th-century castle complex is what remains of a once far-larger structure that stretched over a vast chunk of Gibraltar.
 There are a number of buildings connected with the area known as Moorish Castle, the most impressive of which are The Tower of Homage and the Gate House.
 The walls stretch almost to the sea, and the buildings are clearly visible to all visitors of Gibraltar.
 As part of the castle’s long history, in 1704 the British flag was placed atop the structure, where it still files today.